vipinpatidar/Cryptoverse/README.md

 ## Setup
 To set up the project on your local machine, follow these steps:

-Clone the repository using git clone.
+Clone the repository using git clone git@github.com:vipinpatidar/Cryptoverse.git.
 Navigate to the project directory using cd [insert project directory].
 Install the necessary dependencies using npm install.
 Run the project locally using npm run dev.